-Stroll the streets of Arizona’s first “planned community” in the heart of the Verde Valley, only 10 minutes from Jerome and 30 minutes from Sedona.
+Stroll the streets of Arizona's first "planned community" in the heart of the Verde Valley—just 10 minutes from Jerome and 30 minutes from Sedona.

 Designed and built by Senator William Andrews Clark, Clarkdale was founded as a modern copper-smelting company town for the employees of the mines in Jerome and their families.
 Ahead of its time, Clarkdale boasted underground utilities, sewers, paved streets, stylish homes and a thriving commercial center.

-Clarkdale's original homes still stand today, most of which are lovingly restored or rejuvenated.
-Experience beautiful Town Park with its iconic gazebo, the focal point for family-friendly free events and concerts throughout the year.
-Some events even spill onto Main Street where residents and visitors alike enjoy a fun time hosted by the Clarkdale Downtown Business Alliance and others.
+Many of Clarkdale's original historic homes still stand today, having been lovingly restored or rejuvenated.
+Its beautiful town park with its iconic gazebo serves as the focal point for family-friendly free events and concerts throughout the year like summertime block parties and Clarktoberfest in the fall.

 Visit City Site